Little Sparrow Publishing

 Kiss of the Dragon

-From the shadowy streets of Shanghai—the 'Paris of Asia'—to the corridors of power in a destabilised Europe, follow Lucy Lampton's perilous journey as she fights for survival and uncovers startling secrets.
-What begins as a search for her missing sister spirals into a deadly game of cat-and-mouse, with priceless Romanov jewels at its centre.
+From the shadowy streets of Shanghai—the 'Paris of Asia'—to the corridors of power in a destabilised Europe, we follow Lucy Lampton's perilous journey.
+What begins as a search for her missing sister spirals into a deadly game of cat-and-mouse, caught between ruthless Chinese gangsters and duelling Russian factions.
+A priceless collection of Romanov jewels lies at the centre.

 The Body In Abbey Park

 When Detective John Hadleigh's brother is brutally assassinated, it sets off a chain reaction of violence that spans continents.
-As bodies pile up from Naples to London to New York, Hadleigh finds himself in a race against time to uncover an international web of anarchists and corruption.
+As bodies pile up from Naples to London to New York, Hadleigh finds himself in a race against time to uncover the target of an international web of anarchists.

 Murder In the Twelfth House

-"Murder in the Twelfth House" is the fifth book in the series.
+"Murder in the Twelfth House" is the fifth instalment in the series.

 Trouble Came Knocking

-• Frank's life of luxury with the alluring Dragon Sisters is upended by the arrival of a ruthless Russian oligarch, hellbent on reclaiming his homeland.
+Frank's life of luxury with the alluring Dragon Sisters is upended by the arrival of a ruthless Cossack oligarch, hellbent on reclaiming his homeland.

-• In a Germany on the brink, Hadleigh, Betts, and Séverine face the rising tide of a dark political movement that will change the course of history.
+In a Germany on the brink, Hadleigh, Betts, and Séverine confront the rising tide of a dark political movement that will change the course of history.

 Softly Like A Kiss

-Jonathan Fairbrother, a distinguished British barrister, is summoned from his serene life in Maui to the gritty streets of LA., Accompanied by the enigmatic Ambrose and his glamorous partner, Lucy Lampton, the trio find themselves at the centre of a complex intrigue.
-Together, they peel back the layers of Hollywood’s glamorous facade, exposing a hidden world where fame, power, and corruption intertwine.
+Jonathan Fairbrother, a distinguished British barrister, is summoned from his serene life in Maui to the gritty streets of LA..
+Accompanied by the enigmatic Ambrose and his glamorous partner, Lucy Lampton, the trio find themselves at the centre of a complex intrigue.

 On different continents, Séverine and Saffron have been forced to relocate to Marrakesh, a city of secrets, spies and Islam.

-Meanwhile, Hadleigh and Betts welcome an unexpected guest on the run after a political assassination.
+At their Glastonbury sanctuary, Hadleigh and Betts welcome an unexpected guest on the run following a political assassination.